Yqno/ApacheScanner/README.md

   -p PORT, --port PORT  The port number of your Apache HTTP Server (default port is 80) -c COMMAND, --command COMMAND
-                        The command to be executed on your Apache HTTP Server (default is ls -l) --rce                 Enable remote code execution on your Scan (default is False) --cmd CMD             Command to run if RCE is enabled (default is whoami) --lhost LHOST         Attacker IP for reverse shell (required if --rce is enabled) --lport LPORT         Attacker listening port for reverse shell (required if --rce is enabled)
+                        The command to be executed on your Apache HTTP Server (default is ls -l) --rce                 Scan for remote code execution (default is False) --cmd CMD             Command to run if RCE is enabled (default is whoami) --lhost LHOST         Attacker IP for reverse shell (required if --rce is enabled) --lport LPORT         Attacker listening port for reverse shell (required if --rce is enabled)